-Each of the four kinds of layer in Imerge Pro serves a different purpose.
+Each of the six kinds of layer in Imerge Pro serves a different purpose.

 - Image: Image layers are used to store any images you want to import into Imerge Pro.
-Each image layer is a container, and can store as many image variations as you require. - Text: Text layers are used to generate text.
+Each image layer is a container, and can store as many image variations as you require. - Aa{Text:} Text layers are used to generate text.
 All features of the text remain fully editable, so you can change the contents, the font, the color, or other aspects of the text whenever you need to.
 Each text layer is a container, and can store as many text items as you require. - Solid: A solid layer is simple a rectangle filled with a single color.
-This can be further modified by applying effects or mask to adjust the color, pattern, or shape. - Adjustment: Adjustment layers apply effects to all layers below them.
+This can be further modified by applying effects or mask to adjust the color, pattern , or shape. - Adjustment: Adjustment layers apply effects to all layers below them.
 This makes it easy to apply effects to multiple layers in a project, without needing to apply the effect to each layer individually.
-You can also mask an adjustment layer to apply its effects to only specific areas of the layers below.
+You can also mask an adjustment layer to apply its effects to only specific areas of the layers below. - Group: This layer serves as a container for other layers, to group them together.
+This is useful for keeping your project organized when many layers are involved.
+It also allows you to apply masks or effects to multiple layers at once.
+When a mask or effect is applied to a layer group, all layers inside the group will be affected. - Stacked: Stacked layers are used to combine multiple images into a single result. - HDR Merge: Combines multiple exposures of an image, each with different exposure compensation, to create an image with increased dynamic range. - Focus Stack: Combines multiple exposures of a scene, each with a different focal distance, by using the in-focus area from each image, to create a final image with deep focus or infinite depth of field.